jmederosalvarado/roslyn.nvim/README.md

         "roslyn",
         "Microsoft.CodeAnalysis.LanguageServer.dll"
     ),
-    -- NOTE: This is a hack to hopefully increase performance in some cases.
+    -- NOTE: Set `filewatching` to false if you experience performance problems.
+    -- Defaults to true, since turning it off is a hack.
     -- If you notice that the server is _super_ slow, it is probably because of file watching -- I noticed that neovim became super unresponsive on some large codebases, and that was because -- it schedules the file watching on the event loop.